jonnybateman/Spring-Boot-Rest-API-Demo/README.md

 To create a user just press the `Register User` button in the sign-in page.
 It just requires a username and password, no personal details are required or stored.
 By default the user will be created with the `Student` role.
 The `Instructor` role can also be assigned to the user by checking the applicable check box.
 The `Admin` role is for database administrators only.

 Use this link [RestApi Demo](https://cqueltech.com/restapi-0.0.1-SNAPSHOT) to access the web service.

+The web service is deployed on an Apache Tomcat server with an Apache server acting as a reverse proxy to it.